• Skip to primary navigation

 • Salt: dry the flowers (leaves work too), then crush and mix with sea salt.
 Not only will it be pretty - it adds a unique peppery flavor to a dish.
 I use this as a finishing salt.

-• Vodka / tequila: infuse alcohol with nasturtium for a unique take on classics like a bloody mary or margarita.
+• Vodka / tequila: infuse alcohol with nasturtium flowers for a unique take on classics like a bloody mary or margarita.

 • Garnish: the flowers make pretty garnishes on appetizers, charcuterie boards, pasta, and pretty much anything you can think of.